joshuaharris12/social-media-app/server/README.md

 #### Run
-To build and the docker image, follow the steps below.
+To build and run the docker image from the /server directory, follow the steps below.

 1. Build the docker image using the Dockerfile
 ```